geneontology/geneontology.github.io/_docs/faq.md

 See also: [What is the PAN-GO Functionome?](#pan-go-functionome-intro)

 ---------------------------------------------------------------------------
-## How do I use the GO Function Category view in the PAN-GO Functionome?
+## How do I use the GO Function Category Distribution view in the PAN-GO Functionome?
 {::comment}
-<span class="rdf-meta element-hidden" property="dc:title" content="How do I use the GO Function Category view in the PAN-GO Functionome?"></span>
+<span class="rdf-meta element-hidden" property="dc:title" content="How do I use the GO Function Category Distribution view in the PAN-GO Functionome?"></span>
 FAQ tags:

 [functionome](/faq-tags/functionome)
 {:/comment}

+If you want to explore the PAN-GO Functionome *by topic* (rather than starting from a specific gene), the **GO Function Category** view lets you browse human genes grouped into broad functional groupings.
+A **function category** (also called a [GO subset](/docs/faq/#subsets)) is a high-level GO concept used to group genes by their annotated functions.

+For example, if you filter to the **chromosome** category, you will see genes with chromosome-related annotations, and you will not see genes that are only annotated to unrelated categories such as **cytoskeleton**.

+To browse by function category, go to the PAN-GO Human Functionome site and use the **Distribution of Genes by Function Category** interactive graph/filter.
+You can show or hide GO aspects (MF, BP, CC) and then click one or more categories in the graph to apply filters.
+The gene table updates to show only genes in the selected category (or categories).
+You can remove filters to broaden the results again.

 <div class="faq-gif">
   <img src="{{ '/assets/functionome_allianceDL_genesinfxncategory.gif' | relative_url }}"
-       alt="GO Function Category in the PAN-GO Functionome">
+       alt="GO Function Category Distribution view in the PAN-GO Functionome">
 </div>

 ---------------------------------------------------------------------------
 ## How do I find the functions of a specific human gene in the PAN-GO Functionome?
 {::comment}
 <span class="rdf-meta element-hidden" property="dc:title" content="How do I find the functions of a specific human gene in the PAN-GO Functionome?"></span>
 FAQ tags:

 [functionome](/faq-tags/functionome)
 {:/comment}

+If you already have a gene of interest and want a concise summary of its annotated functions, use the gene search and open the gene’s functionome view.

+Go to the PAN-GO Human Functionome site and use the search box (the page notes you can use **UniProt ID/AC, Gene Name, or Gene Symbols**).
+Select the matching gene from the results.

+The **Functions of Human Genes** table summarizes the gene’s functional characteristics using GO terms, organized by **Molecular Functions**, **Biological Processes**, and **Cellular Components**.
+For full details, click the gene name in the table (or the “View all functions and evidence” link) to open the gene’s detailed view, including supporting evidence for each annotation.

 <div class="faq-gif">
   <img src="{{ '/assets/functionome_allianceDL_fxnforhumangene.gif' | relative_url }}"